stfwi/mqttrack/readme.md

 ### Code Quality

 - *This is a first GO learning project.
 Later refactorings are likely.*
-- Unit testing methods (e.g. simulation of file I/O or network errors) and design-for-testability pending.
 - CI builing and testing methods pending.
-- Do not consider it production code.

 73 .-.-.-